gregwhitaker/pubnub-example/README.md

 Example of using [PubNub](http://www.pubnub.com) to publish and subscribe to messages.

+# Prerequisites
+This example requires that you create a PubNub account.
+Using the account you will need to create a keyset which will give you the "subscribe key" and a "publish key" required to run the example.

 ## Running the Example
 The example can be run using the following gradle command: